|IN THIS EDITION

 Argentina – Buenos Aires

 CreandoRED works to foster collective commitment to promote older adults civic rights access, social inclusion and active participation of older adults in cultural projects.
 It was initiated in 2015 by the Fundación Navarro Viola and the method is one of the oldest in the word – regular three-hour meetings combining theoretical/practical approach and including showcasing best practices, conferences by specialists and active networking sessions among partners.
-Main goals are to improve the quality of life, autonomy, citizen participation of older people through cultural democratization and to raise awareness on new perspectives of aging.
+Main goals are to improve the quality of life, autonomy, citizen participation of older people through cultural democratization and to raise awareness on new perspectives of ageing.

 USA – Yarmouth Cape Cod

 The World Café Toolkit was very successful in digging deep into the wisdom of a focus group for the Age-Friendly Community findings report.
 Three questions stimulated the interaction.
 (1) What do you love about Yarmouth that you want to be sure to preserve?
 (2) What one improvement would you like to see that would benefit (a) youngers? (b) elders?
 (3) What concrete opportunities could you imagine for working together to make sure that Yarmouth is a community that honors and nurtures everyone who lives here?
 The invitees were a mixed group from the Chamber of Commerce, Municipality, Non-Profits, Regional agencies and citizens of all ages.